fleecehold/fleecehold.github.io/_posts/2021-08-07-lauderdale-mansions-west.md

   teaser: /assets/images/lauderdale-mansions.jpg
 excerpt: >
   Parkcity plans for new flats on the roof of Lauderdale Mansions rejected.
-description: "Fleecehold.
-Lauderdale Mansions West, Maida Vale.
-Rooftop development.
-Parkcity."
+description: "Lauderdale Mansions rooftop development - Fleecehold.com"
 ---

 Those greedy developers Parkcity Ltd tried it on again!
 Plans for new flats on the roof of Lauderdale Mansions West in Maida Vale were thankfully rejected last year.
 Read more [here][article].